As an Amazon Associate we earn from qualifying purchases.

-I think there is a real beauty in mixing fresh fruit with whiskey that is underappreciated in our cocktail culture.
-While we may be fine with a peel of orange or lemon in our whiskey, it isn’t too common to see a quarter of a peach or fresh strawberries in the drink.
+I think there is a real beauty in mixing fresh fruit with whiskey that is underappreciated in my cocktail culture.
+While I may be fine with a peel of orange or lemon in my whiskey, it isn’t too common to see a quarter of a peach or fresh strawberries in the drink.
 I’m trying my own take on the bourbon smash and creating a delicious Easy Cranberry Margarita Recipe.

 What is a Bourbon Smash?

 A bourbon smash is a whiskey smash made specifically with bourbon, lemon, mint, sugar, and ice.
 A cranberry bourbon smash just adds cranberry as the additional fruit component.

 Smashes are wonderfully underappreciated cocktails, especially on the west coast (if you are from the south you are likely much more familiar with these).
 Juleps fall loosely into the family of drinks called smashes, as do drinks like mojitos.

 The smash family is pretty wide because at its core, the only characteristic of a smash is that you actually smash something.
 This means both mojitos and juleps are smashes, even though they have wildly different flavorings.

 When it comes with what to pair a cranberry bourbon smash with, I recommend pork.
 The spices and complexity of the bourbon are not lost on a heartier meat.
 Additionally, the citrus and cranberry acidity is welcome through some of the fattier pieces of meat.

 When it comes to whiskey, there are several options you can select from.
 I am going to use Maker’s Mark 46 for the pronounced vanilla and caramel flavors.
 This will also tie in nicely with the cranberry sauce which adds complexity, depth, and sweetness to my cocktail.